Statue of LibertyBuy tickets now

-The Statue of Liberty is one of the best known symbols for New York.
-It symbolises political freedom and democracy.
+The Statue of Liberty is one of the best-known symbols for New York.
+It symbolizes political freedom and democracy.
 Located in New York Harbour, it is seen as the unofficial entrance to New York City and welcomes visitors from around the world.
 Given to the United States as a present from the people of France for the centennial of the American Revolution, the Statue of Liberty opened to the public in 1886.

 Visiting Statue of Liberty

 If you only want to visit the Statue of Liberty and Ellis Island, you can book your tickets for the ferry on this page.
 This is a safe and easy way, you don’t have to print tickets and can just show them on your phone.
 I would recommend however that you buy one of the discount passes to visit Liberty Island where the Statue of Liberty is on, the New York Pass, New York CityPASS and the Explorer Pass all include a visit to Liberty Island.

 The boat will take you first to Liberty Island where you will disembark and walk to the Statue of Liberty.
 When you are done with your visit to Liberty Island you can take any boat back that you want.
 The boat will always go first to Ellis Island, where you can disembark if you wish.
 You don’t have to pay anything extra for this visit.
 If you don’t want to visit Ellis Island, you stay on the boat and they will bring you back to Manhattan.